Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 Enable-PSRemoting reapplies the rule in case it was changed or

-On client versions of Windows with private and domain networks, by default,
+On client versions of Windows with private and domain networks,

 To enable remoting on client versions of Windows with public networks, use the